 “The portion of the Bay Ridge region through which Second avenue extends may be called the detached dwelling section,” the Eagle reported in 1909.
 “Here extensive grounds and fine houses are the rule, and the heights are crowned with residences which, for tastefulness of architecture, amplitude of design and attractive outlooks, are hard to be equaled anywhere.”
 It cites one recently developed block—83rd Street, between Second and First avenues, where Dowling’s son and Edward Slogget, who lived up the block, were building six new detached houses.

-And while the houses on these blocks are a little closer together today than they were a century ago, as lots were subdivided into tighter lots, the spirit of open space, fine design and leafy trees high atop the namesake ridge survives.
+Many such plots today do house apartment buildings, though not so many around old Rhododendron Park.
+And while the houses on the surrounding blocks are a little closer together today than they were a century ago, as lots were subdivided into tighter lots, the spirit of open space, fine design and leafy trees high atop the namesake ridge survives.
 And it’s not just there.
 “Rhododendron Park and its abutting agricultural section recalls the historic Jacques Van Brunt farm,” the Eagle reported in 1900, “which extended from Seventy-ninth to Eighty-second street, between the Shore Road and Third Avenue.”
 These are also the rough boundaries of another residential development, Crescent Hill, created less than a decade later.
 It became the fashionable section for Bay Ridge’s elite—even the widowed Mrs. Dowling died there, at 153 84th Street.